ccao-data/data-architecture/dbt/models/default/columns.md

 ## permit_assessable

 {% docs column_permit_assessable %}
-Whether the permitted work will affect the property's assessed values.
+Whether the permitted work affects the property's assessed values.

 This field is set by CCAO permit specialists who review the permit's